Alexdruso/linear-regression-orquestra/README.md

-# linear-regression-orquestra
+# Quantum linear regression on Orquestra
-Quantum linear regression on Orquestra
+In this repository there is an Orquestra component for training an OLS linear regression model on a quantum annealer.